 The radiated output power of the internal wireless radio is far below the FCC radio frequency exposure limits.
-Nevertheless, the wireless radio will be used in such a manner that the radio is 8 inches (20 centimeters) or further from the human body.
+Nevertheless, the wireless radio will be used in such a manner that the radio is 20 cm or further from the human body.